shivaes207/stw-web/README.md

 &lt;/html&gt;
 </pre></code>
 <li> Then apply the base theme. <br/>
-  A sample of the stats is given below of Lantro UI 1.5 </br>
+  A sample of the stats is given below of (Lantro UI 1.5) </br>
   <img src='https://i3.extraimage.xyz/pix/2022/10/22/RXQJak.jpg' alt='lantro_ui' />

+  ### Documentations

+  According to DMCA guidelines, Lantro UI strictly uses its own code and encrypts them as per the rules. <br/>
+  The FAQs regarding the theme are listed well at <a href='https://lantro-ui.shivatechnicworld.eu.org/p/purchase.html'>FAQ SECTION</a> <br/>

+  P.S : The cdn is <code>https://cdn.jsdelivr.net/gh/shivatechnicworld/stw-web@master/lui-v4-premium.min.js</code> is old and obsolete.
+Users are requested to update the cdn to <code>https://cdn.jsdelivr.net/gh/shivatechnicworld/stw-web@main/lui-v4.11-premium.min.js</code>